jiashengma/305/README.md

 	[]	customers - search flights
 	[]	***query db for direct or indirect flights between a pair of cities for a given date and "approximate" time.***
 	[]	reverse auctions - price customers are willing to pay for a seat []	customers cancel an existing reservation
+     (reservations from auction can also be canceled? interesting)

 1 System Users
 	[]	customers - make flight reservation